TheJelmega/prog-lang/design/README.md

 ### 9.16.2.
 Borrowing [↵](#916-field-access-)

 The field of a struct or a reference to a struct are treated as separate entities when borrowing.
-If the struct does not implement `Drop` and iis stored in a local variable, this also applies to moving out of each of its fields.
+If the struct does not implement `Drop` and is stored in a local variable, this also applies to moving out of each of its fields.
 This also does not apply if automatic dereferencing is done through user defined types that don't support this.

 ## 9.17.
 Closure expressions [↵](#9-expressions-)